ChillHubCore/e-Vision-Docs/e-Vision-Admin-Panel/CRM/Prerequisites.md

 - **Segmentation & filtering:** Segment customers based on purchase behavior, demographics, interests for targeted marketing and communication.
 - **Search & filtering:** Easily search and filter customers by various criteria for efficient management.
 - **Customer notes & activities:** Add notes about customer interactions and track activities related to each customer.
+- **Customer communication:** Manage customer communication through the CRM, including email, SMS, and other channels.
+- **Customer support:** Provide customer support and issue resolution through the CRM.
+- **Customer Files:** Store and manage customer-related files, such as invoices, contracts, and other documents.

 **2. Sales & Orders Management**